MilasBaumgarten/FoMo/pages/the_effects_of_sympathetic_stimulation_induced_by_mental_stress_on_signal_averages_electrocardiogram.md

 ### channels influence each other over time ([[What are emotions?
 And how can they be measured?]])
 ## emotional events trigger secquences of neural activity ([[Functional dissociation between medial and lateral prefrontal cortical spatiotemporal activation in negative and positive emotions: A combined fMRI/MEG]], [[Emotion and attention interaction studied through event-related potentials]], [[Dissociable prefrontal brain systems for attention and emotion]])
 ### -> changes in autonomic and neuroendocrine systems ([[The psychophysiology of emotion.
 In: The Handbook of Emotion]], [[Stress hormones in psychophysiological research: Emotional, behavioral, and cognitive implications.
 In: Handbook of psychophysiology]])
-## previous research showed distinct cardiovascular profiles ([31,32] [[How attributional ambiguity shapes physiological and emotional responses to social rejection andacceptance]], [[Patterns of emotion-specific appraisal, coping, and cardiovascular reactivity during an ongoing emotional episode]])
+## previous research showed distinct cardiovascular profiles ([[How attributional ambiguity shapes physiological and emotional responses to social rejection andacceptance]], [[Patterns of emotion-specific appraisal, coping, and cardiovascular reactivity during an ongoing emotional episode]], [[Mind over matter: Reappraising arousal improves cardiovascular and cognitive response to stress]])
 ## [[Heart Rate]] showed a significant main effect of emotion (vgl.
 [37] [[How attributional ambiguity shapes physiological and emotional responses to social rejection andacceptance]]), [[The psychophysiology of emotion.
 In: The Handbook of Emotion]],
 ### anger -> significant increase
 ### shame ->more  increase than control group